rust-lang/mdBook/book-example/src/format/config.md

 - **title:** title of the book
 - **author:** author of the book
 - **dest:** path to the directory where you want your book to be rendered.
-If a relative path is given it will be relative to the parent directory of `src`
+If a relative path is given it will be relative to the parent directory of the source directory